neilt/sweme2/README.md

     `let expression = evaluator.parse("(map (list 1 2) (\ (x) (* 2 x)))")`
     `let evaluated = evaluator.eval(expression!)`
     `let result = evaluated.toString()`

+In your project you just need to add `Evaluator.swift` and `Expression.swift` to the project.